-This flag sets the emulator in compatibility mode of release ReleaseNumber.
-The ReleaseNumber must be in the range [7, current release].
-This makes it possible to communicate with Erlang/OTP components from earlier releases.
+The distribution mechanism is not backwards compatible by default.
+This flags sets the emulator in compatibility mode with an earlier Erlang/OTP release ReleaseNumber.
+The release number must be in the range 7..<current release>.
+This limits the emulator, making it possible for it to communicate with Erlang nodes (as well as C- and Java nodes) running that earlier release.